 Avocados Can Help You Lose Weight

 In a review study, researchers compared avocado intake to weight and body composition changes in adults over time.
-The longitudinal study, examined two groups of 56-year-old participants, one group ate avocados, the others did not.
+The longitudinal study, examined two groups of 56-year-old participants, one group ate avocados, and the others did not.
 Avocado intake was self-reported on a food frequency questionnaire and results showed that the frequent avocado consumers gained less weight and stayed leaner over time compared to those who did not eat avocados regularly.
 The report concluded: "avocados contain nutrients and bioactive compounds that may help reduce the risk of becoming overweight or obese."
 And concluded with, "habitual consumption of avocados may reduce adult weight gain."
-This is even more remarkable given the fact that most adults gain 1 to 2 pounds a year, or 10 to 20 pounds a decade, and in the 11 year period of the study, the avocado eaters stayed the same weight.
+This is even more remarkable given the fact that most adults gain 1 to 2 pounds a year, or 10 to 20 pounds a decade, and in the 11-year period of the study, the avocado eaters stayed the same weight.

 6 Health Benefits of Avocados

 Avocados are rich in nutrients and antioxidants which help keep your vital organs healthy and strengthen your immune system.
 Avocados are a great source of vitamin E. A study published in Military Strategies for Sustainment of Nutrition and Immune Function in the Field showed that vitamin E can help improve the immune response during aging and suggested that it can reduce the oxidative damage that may contribute to cancer.
 The study said vitamin E can also help alleviate symptoms of asthma as well as help your body recover after a hard exercise session.